VirtCode/TelegramSVMenu/README.md

   "printAdditional": false,           //Whether the bot should print the additional information about a menu.
   "menuBlacklist": [],                //Blacklisted keywords to prevent a notification to be sent with a certain menu that contains one of them.
   "useCustomStrings": false,          //Whether the bot should use custom by the host provided strings.
-  "schedulingHour": 8,                //When the bot should send the notification to the user (Example = 8AM).
+  "doWeekends": false,                //Whether the bot should send the Menu Notifications on Weekends "schedulingHour": 8,                //When the bot should send the notification to the user (Example = 8AM).
   "enableReload": false,              //Whether the /reload command is enabled to read in new config and strings on the go.
   "enableDatabase": false,            //Whether the bot should inject the data into a database